 Country music is a genre enjoyed by many people from different cultural backgrounds, and for good reason.
 For one, it’s a genre that blends a variety of sounds, including cowboy folk, African American blues, Irish fiddle, and English ballads, among others, making it a musical melting pot.

 Over the years, the country genre has kept re-inventing itself through skillful songwriters and artists.
-Garth Brooks and Shania Twain, for instance, brought new energy to the genre in the 1990s, while Taylor Swift added some teen spirit in the 2000s when she burst on the scene.
+Garth Brooks and Shania Twain, for instance, brought new energy to the genre in the 1990s, while Taylor Swift added some teen spirit in the 2000s when she burst onto the scene.
 Most recently, the likes of Kacey Musgraves, Florida Georgia Line, Maren Morris, and Sam Hunt, among others, have all managed to craft their own distinct brand of country music, and quite successfully at that.

 Regardless of who or what comes along, there are some key features of writing country music that will continue to remain in effect.
 Call it the blueprint if you may but there are certain elements that make a song country.
 If you’re a practicing country songwriter or have plans to create material in the genre, it's worth keeping these elements in mind.
 Here are 10 tips on how to be a songwriter who nails Country.